y2-htay/Multi_Agents_Robot_Farming/src/solution.md

 **"Features that are not working "**
 - From Extended Mode:  I tried to implement the KPIs for task completion and efficiency , but, I had problems with data collection which broke the system.
+- Tried working on A better randomness with seed ( As Displayed in Simulation GUI - 42)
+- Tried To use images from img file, but that has been glitching so couldn't use it

 **"Representations"**